tobna/WhatTransformerToFavor/README.md

 Thanks to our holistic evaluation, we provide a centralized resource for practitioners and researchers, facilitating informed decisions when selecting or developing efficient transformers.

 ## Updates
+- [28.09.2024] We have created a [blogpost on the WTF Benchmark](https://tobias.nauen-it.de/publication/wtf-benchmark/) with interactive plots :computer_mouse: :computer:
-- [10.09.2024] We are happy to announce that the benchmark has been accepted for publication at WACV 2025 :tada:
+- [10.09.2024] We are happy to announce that the benchmark has been accepted for publication at **WACV 2025** :tada:
 - [22.07.2024] We have released a [new version of the paper on ArXiv](https://arxiv.org/pdf/2308.09372v3) featuring 12 new models and more analysis into the scaling behaviors :newspaper_roll:
 - [19.07.2024] We have added [AFNO](architectures/afno.py), [EfficientMod](architectures/efficient_mod.py), [EfficientViT](architectures/efficient_vit.py), [FastViT](architectures/fastvit.py), [HiViT](architectures/hivit.py), [Hydra Attention](architectures/hydra_attention.py), [Informer](architectures/informer.py), [Next-ViT](architectures/next_vit.py), [Reformer](architectures/reformer.py), [ResT](architectures/rest.py), [SLAB](architectures/slab.py), and [SwiftFormer](architectures/swiftformer.py) to the benchmark :gear:
 - [19.07.2024] We have uniformly reformatted most files :black_flag: